coder-mike/microvium/readme.md

     - Uses standard C code without requiring GNU extensions.
     - Access to flash is completely abstracted through READ/WRITE macros that the host can override, so RAM and flash can be in different address spaces (a so-called "Harvard Architecture" such as AVR8 used in Arduino), or on devices with a near/far mixed-memory model like MSP430X, or in cases where flash is not memory-mapped at all (e.g. when using an external flash chip or file system).
   - Documentation
+  - [Permissive license](https://tldrlegal.com/license/mit-license) - both the engine and compiler use the non-viral MIT license and are free to use and modify in commercial products.

 ## Contributing